Fire Alarm System Services

 Upon completion of Inspections you will receive documentation indicating the location of devices, date of inspection, name of inspector and deficiencies discovered.
 You should maintain this documentation for review by the authority having jurisdiction.

-Annual Inspection, Testing and Certification of Fire Alarm System and Associated Devices
+Fire Alarm System Annual Inspection, Testing and Certification

 Our technician will inspect and test the fire alarm control panel, service, clean, and test all devices and verify the signal to the monitoring station.
 The remote monitoring of the alarm system will be checked for proper operation.
 Upon completion of this inspection, a Fire Alarm Test Report and Certification will be sent to you and to the local Fire Department.
 This service work meets NFPA 72 and IDPH requirements for Annual Testing of Fire Alarm System.